marian-stanciulica/Foodybite/README.md

 | It's not forcing the domain model to contain properties relevant only for persistence (e.g. relationships) | |
 | Working with structs (immutable data) can be easier to comprehend than with classes (mutable references) | |

-Since I wanted to hide all implementation details related to persistence, maintain modularity and decrease the coupling of domain models with a framework specific, I chose to create a separate managed model corresponding to the `User` domain model.
+Since I wanted to hide all implementation details related to persistence, maintain modularity and decrease the coupling of domain models with a specific framework, I decided to create a separate managed model corresponding to the `User` domain model.

 After deciding to create distinct representation for all domain models, I needed a way to create an one-to-one relationship between a domain model and a managed model.
 The best approach I could find was to create a generic protocol, for domain models to implement, that has the requirements for mapping back and forth.